YEAR TWO – DS2.4

 Tutors: Eric Guibert and Anthony Powis

-Eric Guibert is an architect and gardener of landscapes.
-He investigates how design can nurture and express dynamic ecological relations between humans and their ecosystems.
+Eric Guibert is a gardener architect and researcher.
+He investigates how ecological design can define ecological relations between humans and ecosystems.
 His research has been developed through the design and realisation of buildings and landscapes over the last 10 years (www.ericguibert.com).
-Eric recently summarised the findings in his PhD through Reflective Practice (The Gardener Architect: designing with the emergent natures of places).
+Eric recently summarised the findings in his PhD through Reflective Practice: The Gardener Architect: designing with the emergent natures of places.

 Anthony Powis is an architect and researcher, working with themes of urban nature, more-than-human vitality, and creativity.
 Between 2012 and 2016, he led public space and other projects at muf architecture/art, and has been part of the Monsoon Assemblages project at Westminster since 2017.
 He has tutored, led invited workshops, and been a visiting critic at The Bartlett, UCL, University of Sheffield School of Architecture, and Central St Martins.

-In parallel, the students will map the local and site ecology and how the briefs can connect to its flows.
+- in parallel, the students will map the local and site ecology and how their project supports its process of change.
 This will gradually grow into massing studies leading to plans.
-The students will also be making physical models and hand drawn sketches.
-Each semester will conclude by producing a book that will convey the students’ vision.
+They will also be making physical models and hand drawn sketches.

 The studio will use a mix of pedagogies: group and personal tutorials, visits to inspiring places and exhibitions, seminars, short lectures on methods and concepts, and structured workshops to help the students develop the ecological design skills.

 We will be using equally handmade approaches to support the intuitive creativity, and incorporating digital techniques for rigour and efficiency.
 The results will be collated in an a living systems design handbook.

 We are looking forward being surprised, and challenged, by a diverse range of approaches.